Jewellery insurance: A claiming and record keeping guide

 - If the item is valued over $1,000, you’ll need to provide proof of purchase and a valuation from a jeweller or professional valuer put together before the loss.
 A close-up photograph of the item isn’t a requirement, but it is useful, particularly if it’s bespoke.

-For more details, check out pages 48 to 51 of the PDS.
+For more details, check out the PDS.

 Your jewellery insurance claim checklist

-- a description of what occurred, including the time, date and location of the insured event
+- A description of what occurred, including the time, date and location of the insured event.

-- proof of ownership and value, as defined by your policy’s PDS.
+- Proof of ownership and value, as defined by your policy’s PDS.

 - A guide to your jewellery insurance options